SugamKuber/auto-mailer/README.md

 - [IMP] Input your gmail for test account
 - [IMP] Input you domains/urls for redirection

+## Improvements
+- Implementation expiry for tokens on redis caching
+- Better monitoring for email job
+- Implementation of bullMQ queues if needed for generation of openAPI mail replies
+- Proper Frontend setup

+### Reminder
+This app is only focused on backend

 ## Database setup
 - Use mongo cloud or any mongo database url
 - Remember to input the right username/password with network & access permissions